Mandeep-Rathee/quam/README.md

 ## Corpus Graph

 We would like to thank the author of the GAR paper for providing the corpus graph.
-We will use the same corpus graph for our experiments.
+We use the same corpus graph for our experiments.
 We start with the 128 neighbours corpus graph (G_c) and create an affinity Graph (G_a).
+For instance, the bm25 based corpus graph can be downloaded using:
 ```
-graph_128 = CorpusGraph.from_hf('macavaney/msmarco-passage.corpusgraph.bm25.128')
+graph = CorpusGraph.from_hf('macavaney/msmarco-passage.corpusgraph.bm25.128')
 ```